riddhi-testcases/riddhi-testcases/README.md

 # Hi there 👋

 Hi, I’m Riddhi Chakraborty, a Computer Science undergrad at KIIT and a zealous Software Developer with a strong passion for AI solutions and cloud platforms.
-- Currently serving as Web Developer Intern and Team Lead at the Bharat Economic Forum, where I lead scalable full-stack platform development in an agile environment.
+- Currently serving as a Developer Intern and Team Lead at the Bharat Economic Forum, where I lead scalable full-stack platform development in an agile environment.
+- Also, working as Coding Mentor at SheCanCode leading technical mentorship for women across the globe via coding sessions, code reviews, software design guidance etc.
-- I'm a SheCodes Scholar and Keploy API Fellow, understanding the building of production-grade testing solutions and working on contributing to open-source development.
+- I'm also SheCodes Scholar and Keploy API Fellow, understanding the building of production-grade testing solutions and working on contributing to open-source development.
 - Previously interned at CBT & AICTE, where I worked on full-stack, Android, and AI-based projects
 - 5 star rating in HackerRank.
 3 star rating in Codechef.
-- Multiple cerifications from Oracle, AWS, GCP and IBM;
+- Multiple cerifications from Oracle, AWS, GCP and IBM.

 I thrive on building impactful digital products and contributing to open-source.
 I’m always excited to collaborate, learn, and grow with the tech community.